 Munich hotels near Marienplatz

-It is a good idea to stay close to Marienplatz or somewhere in Munich Old Town because that saves a lot on commuting costs.
+Staying close to Marienplatz or somewhere in Munich’s Old Town is a good idea because it can save you a lot on commuting costs.

 Find more hotels near Marienplatz here.